neondatabase/website/content/docs/functions/max.md

 WHERE order_amount = (SELECT max(order_amount) FROM orders);
 ```

-This query returns the full details of the order(s) with the maximum `order_amount`.
+This query returns the full details of the order with the maximum `order_amount`.

 ```text
  order_id | customer_id | product_id | order_amount |     order_date